pyvista/pyvista/doc/getting-started/installation.rst

 the following projects are required dependencies of PyVista:

 * `vtk <https://pypi.org/project/vtk/>`_ - PyVista directly inherits types from the VTK library.
-* `numpy <https://pypi.org/project/numpy/>`_ - NumPy arrays provide a core foundation for PyVista's data array access.
+* `NumPy <https://pypi.org/project/numpy/>`_ - NumPy arrays provide a core foundation for PyVista's data array access.
 * `imageio <https://pypi.org/project/imageio/>`_ - This library is used for saving screenshots.
 * `appdirs <https://pypi.org/project/appdirs/>`_ - Data management for our example datasets so users can download tutorials on the fly.
 * `meshio <https://pypi.org/project/meshio/>`_ - Input/Output for many mesh formats.